Amits64/Terraform_repo/README.md

 ### Step 2: Monitoring

-Monitor the resources and application using AWS CloudWatch and Elastic Beanstalk health reports.
+Monitor the resources and application using AWS CloudWatch and other relevant AWS monitoring services.

 ## Troubleshooting